gravitational/teleport/docs/4.3/trustedclusters.md

     If the `web_proxy_addr` endpoint of the root cluster uses a self-signed or invalid HTTPS certificate, you will get an
     error: _"the trusted cluster uses misconfigured HTTP/TLS certificate"_.
 For
-    ease of testing the teleport daemon of "leaf" can be started with `--insecure` CLI flag to accept self-signed certificates.
+    ease of testing, the Teleport daemon on "leaf" can be started with the `--insecure` CLI flag to accept self-signed certificates.
 Make sure to configure HTTPS properly and remove the insecure flag for production use.